 Releases from Lake Austin are made as needed to meet downstream customer needs, replace water that evaporated from Lady Bird Lake and along the lower river, and to supplement the natural flow of the lower river for environmental flow requirements.

 Customers that take water from the Colorado River downstream of Lake Austin include Fayette Power Project, industrial customers in Matagorda County, the City of Pflugerville, Decker Creek Power Station, Lost Pines Power Park and others.
 Environmental flow requirements include TCEQ requirements to maintain instream flows along the lower Colorado River and supply freshwater inflows to Matagorda Bay and estuary.

-Releases from Lake Travis will be made as needed to supply water to customers along Lake Austin, and to replace water that is released or has evaporated from Lake Austin.
-Customers taking water from Lake Austin include the City of Austin, West Travis County Public Utility Agency and others.
+Releases from Lake Travis are made as needed to supply water to customers along Lake Austin, and to replace water that is released or has evaporated from Lake Austin.
+Customers that take water from Lake Austin include the City of Austin, West Travis County Public Utility Agency and others.

-Releases from Lake Buchanan will be made as needed through Buchanan, Inks, Wirtz and Starcke dams to replace a portion of the water taken by cities, power plants, evaporation and other uses along lakes Inks, LBJ, and Marble Falls, and to replace a portion of the water that is taken or released from Lake Travis.
-Customers taking water from the Highland Lakes above Mansfield Dam include the City of Cedar Park, Travis County WCID No. 17, the City of Leander, Lakeway MUD, Ferguson Power Plant and others.
+Releases from Lake Buchanan are made as needed through Buchanan, Inks, Wirtz and Starcke dams to replace a portion of the water taken by cities, power plants, evaporation and other uses along lakes Inks, LBJ, and Marble Falls, and to replace a portion of the water that is taken or released from Lake Travis.
+Customers that take water from the Highland Lakes above Mansfield Dam include the City of Cedar Park, Travis County WCID No. 17, the City of Leander, Lakeway MUD, Ferguson Power Plant and others.